hmedal/LANS/README.md

 8. Submit job "runProject.pbs" to a cluster.
 9. When the job ends it will provide the simulated graph in "SimulatedGraph" directory.

+# Source code about graph property calculation
+1. In "src" folder, GraphProperties.scala, KCore.scala, and Properties.scala are used to calculate graph properties, which can be compiled into jar file through maven, sbt, or IDE (IntelliJ IDEA).
+In our project, we used IDEA to create a jar file.
+2. In some cases, Spark cannot run properly on Shadow.
+Please terminate the current job and resubmit a new one.

 # Results from Graph-Simulation-4